JuanjoVG/MultimodalNaiveBayes/README.md

     return result
 ```

 The *predict* method gets a parameter *text* and returns the predicted target to this text.
-This prediction is based in the target with the highest probability.
-This target probability is based in the probability of every term in the text for the target.
-Concrectlly, the target probability is the product of the all term probabilities for the target.
+This prediction is based on the target with the highest probability.
+This target probability is based on the probability of every term in the text for the target.
+Concretely, the target probability is the product of the all term probabilities for the target.

 ### get_probability